sofa-framework/doc/README.md

 Page title and URL depend on file name.
 File name become page title following this principles: 10_Folder_A -> Folder A  and  10_File_AA.md -> File AA
 File name become page url following this principles: 10_Folder_A -> folder-a  and  10_File_AA.md -> file-aa

-WARNING: Changing file or folder names (except numbers and case) will change page URL.
+**WARNING**: Changing file or folder names (except numbers and case) will change page URL.
 Use with caution.